 An estimated 25 million Americans are at risk for vascular disease, which results from the narrowing of arteries or veins that carry blood throughout the body.
 Vascular disease can range from minor conditions, such as varicose veins, to life-threatening situations that include strokes.

-Shady Grove Adventist Hospital is the only hospital in Montgomery County to offer a comprehensive continuum of care for patients with vascular diseases.
+Adventist HealthCare Shady Grove Medical Center is the only hospital in Montgomery County to offer a comprehensive continuum of care for patients with vascular diseases.
 Lorena deLeon, Adventist HealthCare’s manager of vascular services, says, “In addition to prescreening and diagnosing, we can perform minimally invasive interventional treatments as well as open surgical repairs if needed.”

 Getting to the Diagnosis